 - Mid-Valley Drainage Management Plan (MVDMP), completed by Smith Engineering Company in 2012, is the master plan study in which the original hydrologic and hydraulic analysis for the watershed was developed.
 The MVDMP's proposed conditions model had to be modified with an addendum to account for surface runoff hydrograph that was predicted by the South Broadway Drainage Master Plan.
 This hydrograph was expected to impact the Broadway Lomas intersection with an estimated flow of 239 cfs and approximately 11-acre feet of volume.
 Because this result was made available after the MVDMP was completed, an amendment to the MVDMP proposed conditions model was made so that any ponding/pump station facility at Marble-Arno would have to accommodate this hydrograph referred to as the North Flow Hydrograph.
-No changes were made to the existing conditions model at that time. - " South Broadway Drainage Management Plan (SB 7): This study was completed by URS in 2013 in conjunction with the Mid-Valley Drainage Management Plan in 20 5 or the adjacent southern watershed to the Mid-Valley Drainage Master Plan.
+No changes were made to the existing conditions model at that time. - South Broadway Drainage Management Plan (SBDMP): This study was completed by URS in 2013 in conjunction with the Mid-Valley Drainage Management Plan in 2013 for the adjacent southern watershed to the Mid-Valley Drainage Master Plan.
 This study developed the North Flow Hydrograph that would affect any future project at the Marble Arno location.
-After the study was completed, there were concerns about the accuracy of the magnitude of the North Flow Hydrograph predicted in this study, however, no further studies were conducted to verify the data after its immediate completion. - were hased on the recommendations of this report and form the primary basis for the LOMR.
+After the study was completed, there were concerns about the accuracy of the magnitude of the North Flow Hydrograph predicted in this study, however, no further studies were conducted to verify the data after its immediate completion. - Marble-Arno Storm Drainage Design Conceptual Design Study completed in July 2018 that documents the alternatives considered, selection of the pumps, and final site layout.
+The construction plans were based on the recommendations of this report and form the primary basis for the LOMR.
 The original design assumed that the pond, pump station and associated storm drainage system would have to be phased.
 North Flow Hydrograph created the need for a large ponding and pumps station facility of approximately 33 acre-feet.
 Additionally, a successive phase would require construction of large diameter storm drains south of Lomas to capture and convey the large flow.
-However, during the design phase, Smith conducted an impact a sis that performed a detailed review of the source of the North Flow Hydrograph.
-The study discovered several errors in the SBDM and the size of the North Flow Hydrograph and the final entry points in the Broadway-Lomas system were refined and much reduced.
+However, during the design phase, Smith conducted an impact analysis that performed a detailed review of the source of the North Flow Hydrograph.
+The study discovered several errors in the SBDM and the size of the North Flow Hydrograph and the final entry points in the Broadway- Lomas system were refined and much reduced.
 The final design for the facility was refined based on the findings of the South Broadway Impact Analysis Report to the current configuration as constructed. - The South Broadway Impact Analysis Report, conducted by Smith Engineering Company in 2018, was an analysis that was developed during the design of Marble Arno Storm Water Pump station.
 This study assessed the validity of the North Flow Hydrograph from the SBDMP.
 This study recognized the fact that there were significant errors made in the development of the North Flow Hydrograph and in the SBDMP model development in general.
-The SBDMP study had not accounted for the capture capacity of inlets and storm drains in the study area, major obstructions to flow paths formed by urbanization, buildings and roads and incorrect hydrologic modeling assumptions within SWMM.... his led to a very large and improbable overland flow that was predicted.
-Consequently, the South Broadway Impact Analysis factored in the capture capacity of inlets in the tributary area and the conveyance capacity of existing storm drains that was overlooked in the 2013.
+The SBDMP study had not accounted for the capture capacity of inlets and storm drains in the study area, major obstructions to flow paths formed by urbanization, buildings and roads and incorrect hydrologic modeling assumptions within SWMM.
+This led to a very large and improbable overland flow that was predicted.
+Consequently, the South Broadway Impact Analysis factored in the capture capacity of inlets in the tributary area and the conveyance capacity of existing storm drains that was overlooked in the 2013 study.